 The institution demonstrates the quality of its instruction by following practices common to American higher education and has policies and procedures in place to define these practices.

 Faculty retain primary purview over the development of courses, degrees, certificates, and programs offered at MJC.
 The degrees and programs developed and offered at the College follow the practices common to American higher education.
 MJC adheres to the legal and regulatory curriculum standards outlined in the Education Code and Title 5 Code of Regulations requiring a minimum of 18 units in a major or area of emphasis and 60 total units to earn an associate degree.
-(Board Policy 4045, Curriculum Manual, curriculum review processes) Course units are based on the Carnegie hour, consistent with statewide standards and comparable to other degrees and programs at other community colleges in the state of California.
+(Board Policy 4045, Curriculum Manual, curriculum review processes) Course units are based on the Carnegie hour, consistent with statewide standards and comparable to degrees and programs at other community colleges in the state of California.
 The Curriculum Committee reviews each course to ensure alignment with the mission of the college and adherence to guidelines and requirements established in California Code of Regulations Title 5, Education Code, Board Policy, and the California Community College Chancellor’s Office Program and Course Approval Handbook.
-The Course Outlines of Record are evaluated by the Curriculum Committee and approved by the California Community College Chancellor’s Office.
+(Curriculum Committee minutes re: mission alignment and Title 5 adherence) The Course Outlines of Record are evaluated by the Curriculum Committee and approved by the California Community College Chancellor’s Office.
 Course sequencing and requisites are established by faculty and subsequently reviewed through the curriculum review process which includes evaluation of compliance with requirements outlined in Title 5.
-The depth, breadth and rigor of degrees and programs are reviewed and evaluated through the curriculum review and approval processes and protocols.
+(Curriculum Committee minutes re: sequencing and requisites) The depth, breadth and rigor of degrees and programs are reviewed and evaluated through the curriculum review and approval processes and protocols.
 (Curriculum manual)

 The college follows established criteria to decide the breadth, depth, rigor, sequencing, time to completion, and synthesis of learning of each program it offers.